How To Host An Epic Paint Fight

 WHAT TO WEAR

-1. As much white as possible.
-(But I'll bet you already knew that.)
-Don't expect to keep your clothes afterward.
+Don't expect the colors to come out.
 The paint is washable but we found it definitely does not wash out of white clothes.

 My husband even wore white shorts and long white socks to make the colors show brightly.